Mexican Street Corn Salad

 Close up of spoon scooping some Mexican street corn salad from large serving dish.

-This salad is best enjoyed fresh, but will keep in the fridge in an airtight container.
+This salad is best enjoyed fresh, but will keep in the fridge in an airtight container up to 3 days.
 If you are making it ahead of time, I recommend storing the corn salad and the cheese separately and tossing them together just before serving.
 This will help to prevent the cotija from getting soggy.

 What’s the difference between elotes and esquites?